5 new books to read in lockdown

 Fiction

-1. The Shape Of Darkness by Laura Purcell is published in hardback by Raven Books priced £12.99 (ebook £9.09).
+1. Last One At The Party by Bethany Clift is published in hardback by Hodder & Stoughton, priced £12.99 (ebook £8.99).
 Available now

-The Shape Of Darkness is the latest spooky page turner from Laura Purcell.
-It tells the tale of silhouette artist Agnes as she investigates the terrible goings-on that seem to be plaguing her in Victorian Bath.
-In doing so, she meets Pearl, a child spirit medium who appears to be key to finding the villain responsible for a string of murders.
-Not one to read alone at night, Purcell weaves an eerie web of complex family relationships that she slowly unwinds as her characters attempt to separate illusion from reality.
-With genuinely spine-tingling unease, the reader reaches the final revelation of the book with equal parts confusion, relief and sorrow.7/10(Review by Julia Saqui)
+It’s November 2023 and the human race has been wiped out by a deadly virus — named 6DM after the ‘six days maximum’ you can survive once infected.
+Yet one woman is alive, alone in a world of burning cities and corpses.
+She is not your typical survivalist hero though, and her initial reaction is to hole up in a luxury hotel, ransack Harrods and snort cocaine.
+In the opening note, Bethany Clift acknowledges her novel was written before the current pandemic swept the globe, with final edits made as the UK first went into lockdown.
+However, cleverly re-edited with references to Covid-19, this apocalyptic vision is utterly chilling, making for a debut novel that holds its own in the dystopian genre.
+Last One At The Party is brilliant and creepy, yet surprisingly funny and feminist.
+It also races towards a stunning conclusion.9/10(Review by Megan Baynes)

-2. Mrs Death Misses Death by Salena Godden is published in hardback by Canongate Books, priced £14.99 (ebook £11.99).
+2. Open Water by Caleb Azumah Nelson is published in hardback by Viking, priced £12.99 (ebook £7.99).
 Available now

-Can life really be worth living without death?
-This is what poet Salena Godden’s debut novel ponders.
-We follow Wolf, a struggling orphan trying to make a living as a writer, who is stalked across London by Mrs Death – a poor, old, black, homeless woman.
-When they finally meet, he becomes obsessed with capturing her stories.
-From Jack the Ripper and the Moors murderers, to a German backpacker killed in Ireland, we track Mrs Death and Wolf in a frantic trip through time, as Wolf tries to come to terms with the deaths in his own life, and finds himself anxiously left wondering what is and isn’t real.
-Mrs Death Misses Death is a fascinating use of true crime and shines a light on social injustices, but the interjections of poetry often distract from the storyline and make it more difficult to feel fully invested in the characters and narrative.7/10(Review by Emma O’Neill)
+Caleb Azumah Nelson’s writing in Open Water is so accomplished it’s hard to believe it comes from a debut author – and a 26-year-old at that.
+It’s told from the perspective of a young British Ghanaian man living in London, who is finding his way as a photographer.
+Ostensibly a love story, he falls for his friend’s girlfriend – when she becomes single they grow close, and their relationship blossoms.
+There are snippets of joy, but Azumah Nelson also explores the trauma that can come with living in a black body, and tackles mental health, racial profiling and love in a way that’s really quite poetic.
+While the writing may feel a touch too experimental for some readers, it’s a raw and unvarnished look at what it means to be black and British.8/10(Review by Prudence Wade)

 Non-fiction

-4. Empireland: How Imperialism Has Shaped Modern Britain by Sathnam Sanghera is published in hardback by Viking, priced £18.99 (ebook £9.99).
+4. The Hidden Spring: A Journey to the Source of Consciousness by Mark Solms is published in hardback by Profile Books, priced £20 (ebook £14.63).
 Available now

-The British Empire is a paradox, according to journalist and author Sathnam Sanghera.
-Although many see it as a distinctive force, it was in many ways a relatively incoherent, almost accidental phenomenon; more a coalition of commercial interests than a codified national project.
-At its door can be laid slavery, systemic racism, massacres and atrocities, yet it paved the way for the NHS and Britain’s modern multiculturalism.
-And although it might all seem to have happened a long time ago, notions of empire continue to haunt the British – and perhaps especially, the English – imagination to this day.
-Empireland is a wide-ranging survey of Empire and its after-effects, where Sanghera examines his subject through a range of potent lenses.
-From the debate on the restitution of cultural artefacts to attitudes towards immigration, to Brexit exceptionalism, he contends we can only really move on as a nation when we learn to look our past squarely in the face.
-Clear-sighted, provocative and timely, this is a book to challenge assumptions and ignite a thousand debates – many of them hopefully productive.8/10(Review by Dan Brotzel)
+The Hidden Spring is a tough one to tackle.
+Although author and scientist Mark Solms does attempt to explain his new theory of consciousness in an accessible way, the lengthy journey from the dawn of neuropsychology and psychology to the cutting edge of contemporary neuroscience requires a very careful and considered reading – and the occasional re-reading.
+The crux of Solms’ take on consciousness is to consider its connection with emotion and feelings, but it’s when he gets on to exploring the future of the artificial intelligence industry and how exciting and troubling it has the potential to be, that things get particularly intriguing.
+The book raises many interesting questions that make you rethink your own subjective experience – but it’s definitely a workout for the brain.6/10(Review by Georgie Grouse)

 Children’s book of the week

-5. The Gilded Ones by Namina Forna is published in paperback by Usborne, priced £8.99 (ebook £3.99).
-Available February 4
+5. Me, My Dad And The End Of The Rainbow by Benjamin Dean, illustrated by Sandhya Prabhat, is published in paperback by Simon & Schuster Children’s UK, priced £7.99 (ebook £5.99).
+Available now

-In The Gilded Ones, Namina Forna delivers a powerful feminist anthem in a dazzling fantasy land.
-Sixteen-year-old Deka lives in the patriarchal kingdom of Otera, where women are subservient in accordance with religious doctrine.
-When Deka bleeds gold during the Ritual of Purity, she’s identified as a demon and an outcast.
-So begins her journey towards survival, identity and, ultimately, freedom.
-Forna’s work in scriptwriting has doubtless helped her create the spectacular world of Otera: vibrant with colour and steeped in mysticism and beauty.
-It’s the confidence with which Forna delivers the pain caused by patriarchy, and the coming-of-age sisterhood that ensures Deka’s survival, that gives this story real credibility and depth.
-This is an empowering and unputdownable read that’ll be enjoyed by teenagers and adults alike.9/10(Review by Nicole Whitton)
+Benjamin Dean’s debut is nothing short of a delight.
+For 12-year-old Archie, life is turned upside down when his parents divorce and his dad comes out as gay.
+Things feel a bit weird between Archie and his dad, so he tries to find out more by going to the Pride parade in London – not that he really knows what it is.
+What’s most touching is how little judgement Archie has – any big change in life is going to be tough to navigate, but he does so with curiosity and love.
+It’s a colourful story full of plucky kids, brilliant drag queens, and families of all ethnicities and sexualities.
+Dean’s writing is fast-paced and easy to digest – Me, My Dad And The End Of The Rainbow is a must for kids and parents wanting to learn more about the diverse world around us.9/10(Review by Prudence Wade)

 HARDBACK (FICTION)1.
 Hamnet by Maggie O’Farrell2.
-The Mask Falling by Samantha Shannon3.
+Slough House by Mick Herron3.
 The Thursday Murder Club by Richard Osman4.
 Girl A by Abigail Dean5.
-The Survivors by Jane Harper6.
+A Bright Ray Of Darkness by Ethan Hawke6.
 One August Night by Victoria Hislop7.
-The Betrayals by Bridget Collins8.
-Shuggie Bain by Douglas Stuart9.
-Luster by Raven Leilani10.
-The Mirror And The Light by Hilary Mantel(Compiled by Waterstones)
+Light Perpetual by Francis Spufford8.
+The Betrayals by Bridget Collins9.
+Shuggie Bain by Douglas Stuart10.
+The Night Hawks by Elly Griffiths(Compiled by Waterstones)

 AUDIOBOOKS (FICTION AND NON-FICTION)1.
-A Promised Land by Barack Obama2.
-The Thursday Murder Club by Richard Osman3.
-Orwell Collection by George Orwell4.
-The Midnight Library by Matt Haig5.
-Greenlights by Matthew McConaughey6.
-Critical by Dr Matt Morgan7.
-Atomic Habits by James Clear8.
-Sherlock Holmes: The Definitive Collection by Arthur Conan Doyle9.
-Girl A by Abigail Dean10.
-A Life On Our Planet by David Attenborough(Compiled by Audible)
+The Postscript Murders by Elly Griffiths2.
+A Promised Land by Barack Obama3.
+The Thursday Murder Club by Richard Osman4.
+Orwell Collection by George Orwell5.
+Bridgerton: The Duke And I by Julia Quinn6.
+Greenlights by Matthew McConaughey7.
+The Midnight Library by Matt Haig8.
+Atomic Habits by James Clear9.
+Sherlock Holmes by Arthur Conan Doyle10.
+The Night Hawks by Elly Griffiths(Compiled by Audible)